-All students enrolled in degree or diploma courses or as miscellaneous students, except those exempt from University Union fees under provisions of section 17. below, are issued with a University of New South Wales and University Union Membership Card.
-This card must be carried during attendance at the University and shown on official request.
+All students enrolled in degree or diploma courses or as miscellaneous students are issued with a University of New South Wales Student Card.
+All students are issued with cards on their initial enrolment.

-The number appearing on the front of the card above the student's name is the student registration number used in the University's records.
+The number appearing on the card below the student's name is the student registration number used in the University's records.
 This number should be quoted in all correspondence.